FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 })
 ```

-Great!
-Now you can both sign in and sign out of your application.

 ## Conclusion

-At the end, your directory tree should look like this:
+Your directory tree should look like this:

 ```text
 ├── docker-compose.yml